 This church, like the Baptistery, is a fine example of Romanesque architecture and is one of the oldest churches in Florence, dating from the 11th century.
 A 12th-century mosaic topped by a gilt bronze eagle, emblem of San Miniato's sponsors, the Calimala (cloth merchants' guild) crowns the lovely green-and-white marble facade.
 Inside are a 13th-century inlaid-marble floor and apse mosaic.
 Artist Spinello Aretino (1350–1410) covered the walls of the Sagrestia with frescoes depicting scenes from the life of St. Benedict.
 The Cappella del Cardinale del Portogallo (Chapel of the Portuguese Cardinal) is one of the richest 15th-century Renaissance works in Florence.
 It contains the tomb of a young Portuguese cardinal, Prince James of Lusitania, who died in Florence in 1459.
 Its glorious ceiling is by Luca della Robbia, and the sculpted tomb by Antonio Rossellino (1427–79).

-Viale Galileo Galilei, Piazzale Michelangelo, Florence, 50123, Italy
+Viale Galileo Galilei, Piazzale Michelangelo, Florence, Tuscany, 50123, Italy